The Black Sheep (1949 film)

 The Black Sheep (Spanish: La oveja Negra) is a 1949 Mexican drama film directed by Ismael Rodríguez and starring Fernando Soler, Pedro Infante and Andrés Soler.
 It was shot at the Tepeyac Studios in Mexico City.
 The film's sets were designed by the art director Carlos Toussaint.
-It was followed by a sequel No desearás la mujer de tu hijo in 1950.
+It was followed by a sequel filmed in the same year, No desearás la mujer de tu hijo.